 Cookies Cream in Berlin (1 Michelin Star): Restaurant Review

-I walk forward, between the industrial buildings, in a dark backyard.
-There's no one around.
-In the recess of a concrete wall, just above some big garbage cans, there's a door, dimly lit.
-When you get close enough, you can see a bell next to the closed door.
+It is a December 30th.
+It is 10 pm.
+It is 2 degrees.
+I walk between the industrial buildings, in a dark backyard a few steps from the Friedrichstrasse.
+There is nobody there.
+In the recess of a concrete wall is a door, dimly lit.
+When you get close enough, you see a bell next to the closed door.

 The door opens.

-A man with a Spanish accent and long hair leans towards us, smiling.
+A man with a Spanish accent and long hair greets us with a smile.

-Anyone who has ever had the chance to eat in a Michelin-star restaurant knows that most of the restaurants recommended by the guide are rather stilted, meeting rather rigid codes on the quality of the cuisine, of course, but also on the service in the dining room.
+Anyone who has ever had the chance to eat in a Michelin-star restaurant knows that most of the restaurants recommended by the guide are rather stilted, meeting rather rigid codes on the quality of the cuisine, obviously, but also on the service.

-Baked aubergine with Edamame - papadam - savory - onion
+Baked eggplant with Edamame - papadam - savory - onion

 I write novels, short stories, travel the world, take pictures, get drunk and scatter.
 I studied journalism and worked as a freelancer in Brussels before moving to Lisbon and now to Berlin.